jonathf/chaospy/docs/user_guide/polynomial/polynomial_evaluation.rst

     array([1, 4, 2])

 Here the return value is a :class:`numpy.ndarray`.
-However, it is also possible to get a polynomial in return, given a partial evaluations:
+However, it is also possible to get a polynomial in return, given a partial evaluation:

 .. code:: python